Teledyne FLIR: History

 The company was founded as FLIR Systems in 1978 to pioneer the development of high-performance, low-cost infrared (thermal) imaging systems for airborne uses.

 Originally based in Tigard, Oregon, the company relocated to Portland, Oregon, in the mid-1990s.

 In 1990, the company acquired the industrial infrared imaging group of Hughes Aircraft Company.

 In June 1993, the company became a public company via an initial public offering, raising $12 million.

 In January 1998, the company acquired Agema Infrared System of Sweden for approximately $80 million.

-In January 1999, J. Kenneth Stringer III was named President & CEO of the company.
+In January 1999, J. Kenneth Stringer III was named President and CEO of the company.

 In April 1999, the company acquired Inframetrics.

-In May 2000, Stringer was fired by the board of directors due to errors in the company's accounting practices, Earl Lewis replaced Stringer as President & CEO of the company, and PricewaterhouseCoopers was dismissed as auditor.
+In May 2000, Stringer was fired by the board of directors due to errors in the company's accounting practices, Earl Lewis replaced Stringer as President and CEO of the company, and PricewaterhouseCoopers was dismissed as auditor.
 In January 2001, FLIR agreed to pay $6 million to settle class-action shareholder litigation and FLIR settled with the U.S. Securities and Exchange Commission in October 2002.
 Three executives were charged with fraudulent accounting.

 In 2004, the company acquired a building in Wilsonville, Oregon, from Mentor Graphics for $10.3 million for use as a new headquarters.

 In January 2004, FLIR acquired Indigo Systems, a developer and supplier of infrared imaging products, including cooled and uncooled infrared detectors, camera cores, and finished cameras, for $190 million.
 In 2011, after losing a trade secrets claim against the founders of Indigo Systems, FLIR agreed to pay $39 million to settle a countersuit.

 Beginning in 2005, the company began supplying BMW with imaging technology for use on its vehicles.

 In March 2007, the company reported that it would restate its financial statements for the period from 1995 to 2005 due to options backdating.
 FLIR had been sued by investors for options backdating but the lawsuits were thrown out in November 2007.

 In October 2007, the company acquired Extech Instruments for $40 million.

 In April 2008, the company acquired Ifara Tecnologias of Spain for €7.0 million.

 In December 2009, it sold Extech Data Systems, a division of Extech which made portable printers.

 Also in December 2009, the company acquired security hardware maker Directed Perception for $20 million.

 In May 2010, the company acquired bankrupt Raymarine for $180 million.

 In December 2012, the company acquired Lorex Technology for $60 million.
 Lorex was sold to Dahua Technology in 2018 for $29 million.